Indications for DAKLINZA:

 Risk of HBV reactivation in patients coinfected with HCV/HBV.
 Test all patients for HBV infection by measuring HBsAg and anti-HBc; if positive serologic evidence, monitor for hepatitis flare or HBV reactivation during and at post-treatment follow-up; treat if clinically indicated.
 Increased risk of symptomatic bradycardia when concomitant amiodarone and with sofosbuvir, esp. in patients taking beta-blockers, or those with underlying cardiac comorbidities and/or advanced liver disease.
+Diabetes (monitor).
 Pregnancy.
 Nursing mothers.

 HCV NS5A inhibitor.